alorman/WLED-working-fork/WLED-integration-notes.md

 the compiler is happier if you have a return statement in the function

+It seems that whenever an effect is applied and you're sourcing `SEGCOLOR` functions, these get applied to the new segment and the old segment, so all segments of that effect become that color palette.

+## SEGENV
+`SEGENV.XXX` is the ability to add persistent variables like timing or counting to each assigned effect.
+These are defined in fx.h around 356

 ## Blink vs Mode_Blink
 they're not the same. blink is the helper object with arguments that gets called by mode_blink. blink itself is never revealed in the UI or as a mode itself. chase is similarly used.
 Overall this architecture allows derivations on a theme and calling of basic helpers within other effects.